BoXHED/BoXHED1.0/README.md

 # BoXHED1.0
 **B**oosted e**X**act **H**azard **E**stimator with **D**ynamic covariates (BoXHED, pronounced 'box-head') is a software package for nonparametrically estimating hazard functions via gradient boosting.
-The paper can be found here: [BoXHED: Boosted eXact Hazard Estimator with Dynamic covariates](https://LINK_TBD), which is designed for handling time-dependent covariates in a fully nonparametric manner.
+The paper can be found here: [BoXHED: Boosted eXact Hazard Estimator with Dynamic covariates](https://icml.cc/Conferences/2020/AcceptedPapersInitial), which is designed for handling time-dependent covariates in a fully nonparametric manner.

 ## Citation
 Please cite the following, if using this package:

-Wang, X., Pakbin, A., Mortazavi, B., Zhao, H., Lee, D. (2020) BoXHED: Boosted eXact Hazard Estimator with Dynamic covariates.
-Proceedings of the 37th International Conference on Machine Learning, ICML 2020, 12-18 July 2020, Vienna, Austria, PMLR 108, 2020.
+Wang, X., Pakbin, A., Mortazavi, B., Zhao, H., Lee, D.K.K.
+(2020) [BoXHED: Boosted eXact Hazard Estimator with Dynamic covariates.](https://icml.cc/Conferences/2020/AcceptedPapersInitial) Proceedings of the 37th International Conference on Machine Learning, ICML 2020, 12-18 July 2020, Vienna, Austria, PMLR 108, 2020.

 ## Prerequisites
 The software developed and tested in Linux and Mac OS environments.